remix-run/remix-website/data/posts/shop-case-study.md

 One struggle the team did have with Remix was slow Hot Module Replacement (HMR).
 It took ~9s from the time a developer hit save to when they were able to see their changes reflected locally.

-Because of this poor developer experience, the Shop team was ecstatic when they learned that the Remix team was [changing the compiler to be a Vite plugin][vite-announcement].
+Luckily we were already working on a solution.
+The Shop team was ecstatic when they learned that the Remix team was [changing the compiler to be a Vite plugin][vite-announcement].
 They were so confident in the new Vite plugin and the DX benefits it would give their team they didn't hesitate to starting using it, even before [it was marked as stable][vite-stable-announcement].

 Migrating to Vite immediately improved their HMR times to 2.3s.